 Many types of these shady deals are used in different parts of the country, depending on how these individuals can misuse State and local laws.
 Although these practices may be legal, they are considered unethical by most mortgage lenders and real estate brokers.

-You will be protecting your own interests and doing other veterans a service if you report any such propositions to the holder of your mortgage and to the nearest VA Regional Office.
+You will be protecting your own interests and doing other veterans a service if you report any such propositions to the servicer of your mortgage and to the nearest VA Regional Office.

 PDF Documents — To read PDF documents, you need a PDF viewer.
 Links to viewer software can be found at this link.